-The recorded MAP \pm SD levels for all the experiments are presented in Table 1 and the associated graphs are depicted in Figures 2 and 3.
+The recorded MAP \pm SD levels for all the experiments are presented in Table 1 and the associated graphs are depicted in Figures 3 and 4.

+Group 0

-Group 0: The aim of this sub-experiment is to study any possible effect of the anesthetic drug in arterial blood pressure.
-Pentothal was used as anesthetic for surgical preparation and no further administration was performed during the recording period in order to not interfere with the results.
+The aim of this sub-experiment was to study any possible effect of the anaesthetic drug on arterial blood pressure.
+Pentothal was used as the anaesthetic for surgical preparation and no further administration was performed during the recording period in order to not interfere with the results.
 No significant difference was found regarding MAP levels after pentothal administration compared with baseline levels (p=0.42)